shishenyxx/Sperm_control_cohort_mosaicism/README.md

 #### 3.2 Pipelines for statistically analysis, and the related plotting

 [Codes](https://github.com/shishenyxx/Sperm_control_cohort_mosaicism/blob/master/Mutation_accumulation_model/fit_afs.py) for the estimation of accumulation of mutations through a stepwise exponential regression regression model.

+[Codes]() for the analysis of accuracy of number of variants in different groups.